robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 #### Zookeeper
 * Read: None
-* Write: Register, first register, first being active.
+* Write: Register, first register, first being active(aka master election recipe).
 A callback is invoked if it is active.
 All other instances of schema transformer are passive and stuck at callback.
-Once the active one is down, one of the passive will be waked up by callback.
-Only the active schema transformer connects to IF-MAP server on port 8443.
+Once the active one is down, one of the passive will be woken up by callback.
+Only the active schema transformer connects to local IF-MAP server on port 8443.

+#### Cassandra
+* Read: On startup to rebuild internal state from previous run
+* Write: Data associated with User and System objects that are specific to schema transformer and that need to survive restarts

 #### Collector
 * Read: None
-* Write: Send positive (updates) and negtive (error, failures) logs, and running stats.
+* Write: Send positive (updates) and negative (error, failures) logs, and running stats.

 ##1.4 Service Monitor
 * Mode: Active/Passive
 * Configuration: /etc/contrail/svc-monitor.conf
 * Log: Defined in configuration
-* Storage: Zookeeper
+* Storage:
+  + Zookeeper for master election recipe (see schema-transformer section).
+  + Cassandra for private persistent data
 * Port:
-  * 8088: introspec for debugging
+  * 8088: introspect for debugging

 #### IF-MAP Server
 * Read: Receive configuration published by configuration API server.